 Teams are only as effective as the people that make them up.
 The project manager is the linchpin of any successful team, and picking the right one is essential to the success of any project.

-There are many things that make a great project manager, but some key qualities are:
+Many things make a great project manager, but some essential qualities are: